Document

 Capital gain tax under section 112A will be levied only if the below-mentioned conditions are fulfilled:

-1. Sale must be of equity shares or units of an equity-oriented mutual fund or units of a business trust.
+• Sale must be of equity shares or units of an equity-oriented mutual fund or units of a business trust.

-4. The transactions of purchase and sale of equity shares are subject to STT (Securities Transaction Tax).
+• The transactions of purchase and sale of equity shares are subject to STT (Securities Transaction Tax).
 In the case of equity-oriented mutual fund units or business trusts, the transaction of the sale is liable to STT.

 What is the Grandfathering Clause in Section 112A?

 Section 112A was introduced on 1st February 2018 to tax the profits made on shares.
 Earlier, tax was exempt on such profits.
 To protect the interests of investors, CBDT introduced grandfathering clauses to ensure that the tax is only prospective in nature, and the tax is levied only on the gains from 1st February 2018.
-For this, the cost of acquisition of the equity or equity-related securities is to be calculated on the basis of a formula covered in section 112A.
+For this, the cost of acquisition of the equity or equity-related securities is to be calculated based on a formula covered in section 112A.
 To summarize, the grandfathering clause in Section 112A provides relief from LTCG tax on sale of equity shares and units of equity-oriented that were acquired before January 31, 2018, by modifying the purchase cost as if the shares were purchased on 1st February 2018.

 Grandfathering of shares